12 Ways to Buy Bitcoin with a Credit Card

-1. Get a Bitcoin wallet, as Coinmama doesn’t hold the bitcoins for you.
+1. Get a Bitcoin wallet, as Coinmama doesn’t hold the Bitcoin for you after your purchase.

-2. From Coinmama’s homepage, choose how many bitcoins you’d like to buy.
-Enter the price either in BTC, USD, or EUR.
-Alternatively, you can choose one of the offered packages.
+2. From Coinmama’s homepage, choose how much Bitcoin you’d like to buy.
+Enter the price either in BTC, USD, EUR, GBP, CAD, or AUD.

-3. Click Buy BTC, and you will be taken to the sign-up page.
+3. Click “Buy,” and you will be taken to the sign-up page.

 Pros: Multiple payment options, relatively low fees